abellok/Insight-UBC/README.md

 ## Project commands

-Once your environment is configured you need to further prepare the project's tooling and dependencies.
 In the project folder:

 1. `yarn install` to download the packages specified in your project's *package.json* to the *node_modules* directory.